panaversity/learn-agentic-ai/05_ai_protocols/01_base/13_WebRTC/readme.md

     - **TURN (Traversal Using Relays around NAT)**: Servers that act as relays when a direct P2P connection cannot be established (e.g., due to symmetric NATs or restrictive firewalls).
 Media traffic is relayed through the TURN server.
 This adds latency and server cost but ensures connectivity.

 6.  **Security**: WebRTC mandates end-to-end encryption for all components.
 Media streams are encrypted using SRTP (Secure Real-time Transport Protocol), and data channels use DTLS (Datagram Transport Layer Security).

 ---

+## WebRTC Connection Flow

+Understanding how WebRTC connections are established is crucial.
+Here's a simplified flow:

+1. **Initial Setup**:

+   - Both peers create an `RTCPeerConnection` object.
+   - One peer (initiator) creates a data channel or adds media tracks.

+2. **Offer/Answer Exchange**:

+   - The initiator creates an "offer" (SDP) describing its capabilities.
+   - This offer is sent to the other peer through the signaling channel.
+   - The receiving peer sets this as the "remote description".
+   - The receiver creates an "answer" (SDP) and sets it as its "local description".
+   - The answer is sent back to the initiator through the signaling channel.
+   - The initiator sets this as its "remote description".

+3. **ICE Candidate Exchange**:

+   - Both peers gather ICE candidates (potential connection endpoints).
+   - Each candidate is sent to the other peer through the signaling channel.
+   - Peers add each other's candidates to their connection.

+4. **Connection Establishment**:

+   - The WebRTC stack tries various connection methods using the ICE candidates.
+   - Once a working connection is found, the P2P connection is established.
+   - Data channels become "open" and ready for communication.

+5. **Direct Communication**:
+   - After connection establishment, data flows directly between peers.
+   - The signaling server is no longer needed for ongoing communication.

+---